Ringatū: Church growth and Te Kooti's death

 In 1883 the government pardoned Te Kooti on the condition he refrained from warlike activities.
 During this time, his personal popularity and following in Ringatū continued to grow.
-It was at this time that from his base in Te Kuiti much of the Ringatū lore was first written by scribes appointed by Te Kooti and the movement was named "Ringatū".
+It was at this time that from his base in Te Kūiti much of the Ringatū lore was first written by scribes appointed by Te Kooti and the movement was named "Ringatū".
 Te Kooti took the opportunity to travel extensively around the North Island preaching as far north as the Hokianga.
 Wherever he went he was closely observed by the government to ensure he remained peaceful.

 In later life, Te Kooti left the King Country sanctuary with a group of followers, mainly women, and headed for his East Coast home where he was still highly unpopular.
-The New Zealand army was called out and he was arrested at Waioeka Pā near Opotiki and jailed in Auckland for a brief time as he was unable to pay a fine for breaching the peace.
+The New Zealand army was called out and he was arrested at Waioeka Pā near Ōpōtiki and jailed in Auckland for a brief time as he was unable to pay a fine for breaching the peace.
 On his release, the government gave him some land at te Wainui near Kutarere.
 While there he was killed in a cart accident.